HChai01/ISGPRE/README.md

 We also compiled two programs to map approved gene symbols or RefSeq accession numbers to Ensembl gene IDs.
 You can find them after unzipping 'ISGPRE_compiled.zip'.
 To use our mapping programs, you just need to paste your indenfiers in 'Other_identifiers.txt' and then go to the 'ISGPRE_compiled' folder to run `java Symbol_to_Ensembl` or `java RefSeq_to_Ensembl` in the Terminal tool.

+# Reuse potential
+All data required to reproduce our prediction models are released here.

 # Web server
 Our web server for the ISGPRE project is accessible at: http://isgpre.cvr.gla.ac.uk/.